adobe/acc-js-sdk/README.md

 const escaped = DomUtil.escapeXmlString(value);
 ```

-Find element by name (finds the first)
+Find element by name (finds the first element with given tag).
+This is a very common operation when manipulating Campaign XML documents
 ```js
 const el = DomUtil.findElement(parentElement, elementName, shouldThrow);
 ```

-Get the text value of an elemenbt
+Get the text value of an elemennt.
+This will accomodate text elements, cdata elements, as well has having multiple text child element (which is ususally not the case in Campaign)
 ```js
 const text = DomUtil.elementValue(element);
 ```